-Home movies of scary folk such as Alfred Hitchcock and Richard Nixon (and of some non-scary celebrities and non-celebrities as well), in addition to film classics and/or rarities starring Marilyn Monroe, Thelma Todd, Ken Maynard, Spencer Tracy, Katharine Hepburn, Tony Curtis, Jack Lemmon, Dustin Farnum, Diane Lane, Judy Holliday, Michael Paré, Olivia de Havilland, and Errol Flynn will be screened at the Library of Congress Packard Campus for Audio Visual Conservation in Culpeper, Va., in September.
+Home movies of scary folk such as Alfred Hitchcock and Richard Nixon (and of some non-scary celebrities and non-celebrities as well), in addition to film classics and/or rarities starring Marilyn Monroe, Thelma Todd, Ken Maynard, Spencer Tracy, Katharine Hepburn, Tony Curtis, Jack Lemmon, Dustin Farnum, Diane Lane, Judy Holliday, Michael Paré, Olivia de Havilland, and Errol Flynn will be screened at the Library of Congress Packard Campus for Audio Visual Conservation in Culpeper, Virginia, in September.

 Packard Campus highlights include both the obvious – Michael Curtiz and William Keighley’s masterful The Adventures of Robin Hood (1938), George Cukor’s delightful comedy Adam’s Rib (1949), Billy Wilder’s entertaining, gender-bending Some Like It Hot (1959) – and the obscure: two Thelma Todd features, two Ken Maynard oaters, and one silent featuring Dustin Farnum (no relation to Dustin Hoffman, but close relation to William Farnum).

 Thelma Todd, Turner Classic Movies’ “star of the day” just yesterday, is featured in both You Made Me Love You (1933), a British production with Stanley Lupino (Ida Lupino’s father), and Air Hostess (1933), a B movie with James Murray, the leading man in King Vidor’s The Crowd (1928).

 Todd would die under mysterious circumstances – her death ruled a suicide – two years after Air Hostess was released.
 Murray, reduced to playing bit parts in movies, would kill himself the following year.